Kim Kardashian Forces Kanye To Clear Up Trump Tweets After Rapper Declares Love For President

 Don’t get it twisted, Kim Kardashian wears the pants in her marriage & she had Kanye West make it clear to his Twitter followers that he is DEFINITELY NOT a Trump supporter.

+Kanye West, 40,is going off on Twitter once again — and after his recent tweets showing support for Donald Trump, his wife, Kim Kardashian, had to step in.
+“My wife just called me and she wanted me to make this clear to everyone,” Kanye wrote in the midst of his latest rant on the social media site.
+“I don’t agree with everything Trump does.
+I don’t agree 100% with anyone but myself.”
+However, just hours later, ‘Ye returned to Twitter to post a photo of himself wearing a Make America Great Again hat.
+WTF?!
+We know Kim is 100% a Hillary Clinton supporter, so she couldn’t have been too happy that her hubby was showing such blatant support for trump.

-Kanye West, 40, has been extremely active on Twitter since he rejoined on Friday, April 13, after a one-year hiatus.
+Kanye has been extremely active on Twitter since he rejoined on Friday, April 13, after a one-year hiatus.
 The outspoken rapper hasn’t held back on the platform, using his 280 characters to offer love advice, his political opinions and even call out publications about their reports on him.
-Ye’s most controversial tweets have been his surprising support of President Donald Trump, with one tweet reading, “You don’t have to agree with trump but the mob can’t make me not love him.”
-Now, his wife, boss lady Kim Kardashian, is making him back-pedal on those comments.
-“My wife just called me and she wanted me to make this clear to everyone.
-I don’t agree with everything Trump does.
-I don’t agree 100% with anyone but myself,” Kanye wrote, clarifying his feelings in another tweet.
-Moments later, he added, “I’m nice at ping pong.”
-What was life before Kanye was on Twitter?
+Ye’s most controversial tweets have been regarding his support of Trump, though.
+An example?
+One message that read, “You don’t have to agree with trump but the mob can’t make me not love him.”

-Kim Kardashian, 37, supported Hillary Clinton during the 2016 election and has been an outspoken advocate for gun control and women’s reproductive rights, even visiting Planned Parenthood with her sisters.
+Along with supporting Hillary during the 2016 election, Kim has been an outspoken advocate for gun control and women’s reproductive rights, even visiting Planned Parenthood with her sisters.
 Kanye, on the other hand, visited Trump in Trump Tower after his short hospitalization over the summer.
 Ye said the two met to discuss “multicultural issues” and Trump referred to him as a “good man.”
 Now, in the midst of Trump’s tumultuous and scandal-filled presidency, Kanye’s fans were shocked to find out the rapper was still supporting him.
 “We are both dragon energy.
 He is my brother,” Kanye wrote about Trump on April 25.
 “I love everyone.
 I don’t agree with everything anyone does.
 That’s what makes us individuals.”
 It was probably that tweet that pushed Kimberly over the edge.

 my wife just called me and she wanted me to make this clear to everyone.
 I don't agree with everything Trump does.
 I don't agree 100% with anyone but myself.